d2s/Documentation/_posts/2018-04-12-RsyncGUIfirststart.md

 title:  "First time start RsyncGUI"
 permalink: RsyncGUIfirststart
 ---
 This is a short guide what to do when first start of **RsyncGUI**, the App Store version (Sandboxed) of RsyncOSX.
-For more details about the various functions of RsyncGUI please see the [documentation](/AboutRsyncOSX) (RsyncOSX) about each function.

 This guide is primarily for executing synchronizing tasks to **remote servers**.
-This version does not yet support snapshot tasks.
+It includes how to setup passwordless login to remote server.

+RsyncGUI support only default version of `rsync` which is included in macOS.
+The default version of `rsync` in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
+Version 2.6.9 was released in nov 2006.
+This version of `rsync` does not support snapshot tasks.
 If you want to utilize [snapshot tasks](/Snapshots) please use RsyncOSX instead.

 If you plan only utilizing RsyncGUI on local attached volumes you can skip this guide.

 ### First start of RsyncGUI